6 Introduction to Survival Analysis

 • Both are biased down in the 6-MP group.
 Remember that lower times are worse since they indicate sooner recurrence.

-• We can compute the average hazard rate, which is the estimate of the exponential parameter: number of relapses divided by the sum of the times.
+• We can compute the hazard rate, assuming an exponential model: number of relapses divided by the sum of the exit times (Equation 6.3).

-• The estimated average hazard in the placebo group is 4.6 times as large (if the hazard is constant over time).
+• The estimated hazard in the placebo group is 4.6 times as large as in the 6-MP group (assuming the hazard is constant over time).

-• The estimated survival function for the placebo patients is easy to compute.
-For any time \(t\) in months, \(S(t)\) is the fraction of patients with times greater than \(t\).
+In the drug6mp dataset, the estimated survival function for the placebo patients is easy to compute.
+For any time \(t\) in months, \(S(t)\) is the fraction of patients with times greater than \(t\):

 • For the 6-MP patients, we cannot ignore the censored data because we know that the time to relapse is greater than the censoring time.